backstage/backstage/docs/auth/github/provider.md

   initiating an OAuth flow, e.g.
   `https://your-intermediate-service.com/handler`.
 Only needed if Backstage is not the immediate receiver (e.g. one OAuth app for many backstage instances).

+### Resolvers

+This provider includes several resolvers out of the box that you can use:

+- `emailMatchingUserEntityProfileEmail`: Matches the email address from the auth provider with the User entity that has a matching `spec.profile.email`.
+If no match is found it will throw a `NotFoundError`.
+- `emailLocalPartMatchingUserEntityName`: Matches the [local part](https://en.wikipedia.org/wiki/Email_address#Local-part) of the email address from the auth provider with the User entity that has a matching `name`.
+If no match is found it will throw a `NotFoundError`.
+- `usernameMatchingUserEntityName`: Matches the username from the auth provider with the User entity that has a matching `name`.
+If no match is found it will throw a `NotFoundError`.

+> Note: The resolvers will be tried in order, but will only be skipped if they throw a `NotFoundError`.

+If these resolvers do not fit your needs you can build a custom resolver, this is covered in the [Building Custom Resolvers](../identity-resolver.md#building-custom-resolvers) section of the Sign-in Identities and Resolvers documentation.

 ## Adding the provider to the Backstage frontend